MMettille/Server-side-calculator/README.md

 - Bootstrap

 ## Acknowledgement
 Thanks to [Prime Digital Academy](www.primeacademy.io) who equipped and helped me to make this application a reality.
+A huge shoutout to Dane, my instructor, you taught me so much!
+And to my co-parent, Isaac - thank you for all that you do for me and for our family!
+You've picked up a lot of responsibility while I was at Prime and that has not gone unnoticed.

 ## Support
 If you have suggestions or issues, please email me at [mary.mettille.brist@gmial.com].